47rooks/hashlink-extension-example/README.md

       3. In the Solution Explorer right click on the Source Files directory
          1. New Item...
          2. C++ File
-         3. and name is whatever you like, here hlext.c
+         3. and name is whatever you like, here `hlext.cpp`
       4. Follow reference [1] in creating the code you need.
       5. And then build the solution
          1. if all goes well you will have an hdll undex `\x64\Debug` in your VS project